Skip to main content

 • 5xx is for server-side errors such as “503 Service Unavailable.”

-Headers are another necessary feature of HTTP.
-Using headers, we can send tiny pieces of information as part of the request and responses.
-With the specification of the header, you could choose, in what format you'd like to get the information from the server (e.g. text format).
+Headers are another key feature of HTTP.
+Using headers, we can send small pieces of information as part of requests and responses.
+By specifying a header, you can choose what format you’d like the data in (e.g. text format).

-Because there are headers involved both in the request and response, the servers could use headers such as "Upgrade" to asks the client to upgrade to another protocol.
+Because headers are involved in both requests and responses, servers can use headers like “Upgrade” to ask the client to switch to another protocol.

 HTTP versions